elehshl/bachelorthesis/README.md

 ## Presentation
 - If you are writing your thesis only at the University, please use the provided template PowerPoint_Template.potx.
 If you are writing your thesis in cooperation with a company, feel free to use the template of the company.
-- Keep in mind that always start the presentation with a motivation!
+- Keep in mind that you should always start the presentation with a motivation!
+- Presentation Time: 15 minutes, Questions: ca. 10 minutes

 ## Good luck! 🍀